abogdan0505/React-Semantic-Web-App/README.md

-### To run
+### To run execute the following commands in your terminal:
-- Execute `npm install` from this directory to install dev dependencies.
+- `npm install`
-- Execute `npm run dev` to run all tasks, launch the browser sync local server and watch for changes.
+- `npm run dev`
+- Then go to localhost:8080